Welcome

 • Trauma therapy using systemic, somatic and cognitive processing approaches, and attachment focused therapy

-Often when difficult experiences affect our health and wellbeing we can lose our sense of agency, identity, self-worth, strengths, boundaries and purpose - therapy can help you to foster reconnection with these.
+Often when difficult experiences affect our health and wellbeing we can lose our sense of control, identity, self-worth, strengths and boundaries - therapy can support reconnection with these.

-• Explore and process emotions and past experiences that may have created difficulties, helping you understand how they’ve shaped the way you see yourself and others - and begin to shift those patterns
+• Explore and process emotions and past experiences that may have created difficulties

 We need your consent to load the translations